SoftHu/tos_avg/En/QuestTalkObjectiveNode_1739167235783881.md

 graph
 Start -->1739167465258188[<b>Speaker 👉 Kon:</b>

-&lbrace;playername&rbrace;,
-you got the bed set up!
+&lbrace;playername&rbrace;, you got my bed set up!
-Finally we can get a good night's sleep.
+Finally we can both get a good night's sleep.
-By the way, I've been helping out too!
+By the way, I've been busy too!
 Here, I picked these up by the lake.
-There might be underwater caves in &lbrace;location.13&rbrace;.]
+I think there might be underwater caves in &lbrace;location.13&rbrace;.]
 1739167465258188 -->1739167754644685{ }
 1739167465258188 -->1739167865699535[<b>Speaker 👉 Kon:</b>